 To estimate the additional exposure due to solar flares, a model was developed using a Monte-Carlo radiation transport code, MCNPX.
 The model transports an extrapolated flux spectrum through the atmosphere using the MCNPX analysis.
 This code produces the estimated flux at a specific altitude where ICRP conversion coefficients are applied to convert the particle flux into an ambient dose equivalent.
-Transporting the flux through the atmosphere to ground level enables calculations of expected neutron-monitor count rates, which can be compared against neutron monitor (NM) data obtained from stations around the world.
 A cut-off rigidity model accounts for the shielding effects of the Earth's magnetic field.
+The model has been tested against actual fight measurements.
+Current research aims at developing a model that can account for the flare anisotropy.